theupdateframework/pep-maximum-security-model/README.rst

 Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the recently-claimed role to the claimed role.
-Project transaction processes MUST also be applied atomically: either all metadata and targets -- or none of them -- are added.
+Project transaction processes MUST also be applied atomically: [LV: is this the right word?
+My guess is automatically] either all metadata and targets -- or none of them -- are added.
 The project transaction processes and consistent snapshot process SHOULD work concurrently.
-Finally, project transaction processes SHOULD keep in memory the latest claimed, recently-claimed and unclaimed metadata so that they will be correctly updated in new consistent snapshots.
+Finally, project transaction processes SHOULD keep in memory the latest claimed, recently-claimed, and unclaimed metadata so that they will be correctly updated in new consistent snapshots.

 All project transactions MAY be placed in a single queue and processed